optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Extremely expensive criterion (i.e. can only do a few evaluations):
     - Bayesian optimization
-- Differentiable function or least-squares structure and not too many local optima:
+- Well behaved function:
-    - Multistart with a local optimizer tailored to function properties
+    - Multistart with local optimizer tailored to function properties
 - Rugged function with extremely many local optima
     - Genetic optimizer
     - Consider refining the result with local optimizer
 - All are equally parallelizable

----

-### Advanced multistart

-- Many local optima:
-    - Large `"n_sample"`
-    - Low `"share_optimizations"`
-    - Weak convergence criteria
-    - Refine results with stricter convergence criteria
-- Few local optima:
-    - Stick with defaults

 ---